tifanychu/Cellular_Automata/README.md

 Date Created: December, 2023
 Directory Path: 274B_final_project/

+## Introduction

+Created a general-purpose Cellular Automata (CA) Library

+Implemented a two-dimensional CA Application that mimics the spread of pests in crops.

+Purpose of our application is to allow farmers to find the optimal density in which to plant crops to minimize the risk of pest spread.

+## Contents:
 This is the main directory for the Cellular Automata Application.

 LIST OF SUBDIRECTORIES IN THIS DIRECTORY: